Spooky Rose Cake for Halloween

 Instructions

-• Preheat the oven to 350°F. Line two 6-inch cake pans with parchment paper.
+• Preheat the oven to 350°F. Line three 6-inch cake pans with parchment paper.

-• To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the canola oil, heavy whipping cream, cane sugar, eggs, and vanilla extract.
-Mix on low until combined.
+• To make the batter: In a large mixing bowl, add the canola oil, heavy whipping cream, cane sugar, eggs, and vanilla extract.
+Whisk together until combined.

 • Bake for 35 to 37 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely in the cake pans.